splunk/attack_range/README.md

 Second, this framework allows the user to perform attack simulation using different engines.
 Therefore, the user can repeatedly replicate and generate data as close to "ground truth" as possible, in a format that allows the creation of detections, investigations, knowledge objects, and playbooks in Splunk.

-The Attack Range can be used either locally using Vagrant and Virtualbox or as a full-blown cloud infrastructure in AWS using Terraform.

-This project is inspired by [DetectionLab](https://github.com/clong/DetectionLab).

 ## Architecture
-Attack Range can be executed using two different operations modes:
+Attack Range can be used in two different ways:
 - local using vagrant and virtualbox
 - in the cloud using terraform and AWS

 In order to make Attack Range work on almost every laptop, the local version using Vagrant and Virtualbox consists of a subset of the full-blown cloud infrastructure in AWS using Terraform.
 The local version consists of a Splunk single instance and a Windows 10 workstation pre-configured with best practice logging configuration according to Splunk.
 The cloud infrastructure in AWS using Terraform consists of a Windows 10 workstation, a Windows 2016 server and a Splunk server.
+More information can be found in the wiki

 ![Logical Diagram](docs/architecture.png)